×

 Fit a damp-proof course

-A damp-proof course is the best way to avoid rising damp in your property.
+Fitting a damp-proof course (sometimes known as a damp-proof barrier) is the best way to avoid a rising damp problem in your property.
 Most newer properties will have one, but older homes often don’t.

-It involves having a special damp-proof material injected into the outer walls of the building just above the ground.
+It usually involves having a special damp-proof cream injected into the outer walls of the building just above the ground.
 This creates an impermeable barrier that stops moisture from entering the walls.

-Installing a damp-proof course can cost anything between £200 and £2,000, depending on your property and the supplier, so it’s worth doing some research and finding a good deal.
+Installing damp-proof courses costs anything between £200 and £2,000 depending on your property and the supplier, so it’s worth doing some research and finding a good deal.

 Use anti-mould products

-Products such as anti-mould paint and damp sealant are useful for stopping damp coming through your walls and can help to stop mould from forming in the first place.
+Products such as anti-mould paint and damp sealant are useful for stopping damp coming through your internal walls, and can help to prevent mould from forming in the first place.

 Install ventilation